Consulting djbware Publications

 Elliptic Curve Diffie-Hellman

-ucspi-ssl may use one of the following curves from OpenSSL 1.1.1:
+ucspi-ssl may use one of the following curves:

 You can verify the ECC curves, your OpenSSL version offers with the following command: